zyw-200/EQUAFL_setup/README.md

 	ps -aux | grep qemu |awk '{print $2}'| xargs kill -9

-# EQUAFL++
+# EQUAFL++ keywords
 	ida_open_program.py
 	analysis.py
 	require lib_arg_num, which stores the argument number of the library function
 	keywords: keywords/httpd/19061 (original keyords) keywords/httpd/19061_static (keywords after static analysis)

-# AFLPlusplus
+# AFL/AFL++
-	firmadyne_scripts/afl-fuzz.c  used for IoT program testing   modification: change_argv before execv() for AFLplusplus/src/afl-forkserver.c, also add change_argv, can find in EQUAFL++
+	1. firmadyne_scripts/afl-fuzz.c  used for IoT program testing   modification: change_argv before execv() for AFLplusplus/src/afl-forkserver.c, also add change_argv, can find in EQUAFL++

-	move macro, eff_map and DICTIONARY STUFF in the front.
+	2. move macro, eff_map and DICTIONARY STUFF in the front.
 Note that there are two in both fuzz_one_original and mopt_common_fuzzing.

-	EQUAFL++/afl-fuzz-one-dict.c is the modification of afl-fuzz-one.c, which put the dictionary stuff in front of other mutation strategy
+	EQUAFL++/afl-fuzz-one-dict.c is the modification of afl-fuzz-one.c, which put the dictionary stuff in front of other mutation strategy afl-fuzz.c -> afl-fuzz-new.c

+	3. besides make afl inside docker bind different CPU, we add bind_to_cpu insteand bind_to_free_cpu to specify the cpu core num we want to bind.
+	The reason is that AFL in different docker cannot see other AFL process, so defaultly bind to the first CPU core, and the speed will slow down
+	We also tried using docker --cpuset-cpus=xx, but it cannot work.

 	Compilation: make STATIC=1